An Eastbourne Chiropractor’s Wellness Tips

 - Find a way to de-stress.
 Fatigue and stress lowers our pain threshold, making any aches and pains feel worse.
 When this is the case we’re less likely to do the things that are good for us like sit properly, drink water (not coffee) and do our stretches etc.

-- Caroline loved cooking and found it helped her to unwind.
-She often juiced and made healthy meals but occasionally enjoyed an unhealthy treat too!
-So, what’s your relaxation and unwinding trick?
-Find the best way for you to release stress and switch off.
-Have you tried cycling, baking, an exercise class, walking etc.
+- Caroline loved cooking and found that it helped her to unwind.
+She often juiced and made healthy meals but occasionally enjoyed an unhealthy treat, too!
+As yourself what is your relaxation and unwinding trick?
+Find the best way to switch off and then try to make time to indulge in that activity.
+Have you tried cycling, baking, an exercise class, walking etc?
+If not, why not give them a go.

-- Get sweaty and exercise for at least 20 mins a day 3 x a week.
+- Get sweaty and exercise for at least 20 mins a day, 3 times a week.
 Find an activity or sport you enjoy; this helps to make it less of a chore and more for enjoyment.
 Regular exercise is great – find something you’re going to stick with.

 - Remember to evenly distribute bags when carrying them.
 Laptops and those large heavy handbags are the worst offenders.
 Almost everyone seems to have them hung over their shoulder on a long strap.
 A back-pack with two straps is best.